hellowac/celery-zh-cn/cn_docs/getting-started/next-steps.rst

 About the :option:`--app <celery --app>` argument
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+About the :option:`--app <celery --app>` argument

+.. tab:: 中文

+.. tab:: 英文

 The :option:`--app <celery --app>` argument specifies the Celery app instance
 to use, in the form of ``module.path:attribute``